ArtsyMacaw/word-search-solver-ocr/README.md

 # WORD-SEARCH-SOLVER
 ## Purpose
-A word search solver that supports all UTF-8 characters, reasonably fast, and support parsing images.
+A word search solver that supports all UTF-8 characters, is reasonably fast, and support parsing images.
 Also personally created as an educational experience in data structures, encoding, and the life cycle of a coding project.
 # Usage